The 7 Habits of Highly Effective People: Seek first to understand, then to be understood

-Habit 6: "Synergize"
+Synergize

 Combine the strengths of people through positive teamwork, so as to achieve goals that no one could have done alone, Covey exhorts.

-Continual improvement

-The final habit is that of continuous improvement in both the personal and interpersonal spheres of influence.

-Habit 7: "Sharpen the saw"
+Sharpen the saw

 Covey says that one should balance and renew one's resources, energy, and health to create a sustainable, long-term, effective lifestyle.
 He primarily emphasizes exercise for physical renewal, good prayer, and good reading for mental renewal.
 He also mentions service to society for spiritual renewal.

 Covey explains the "upward spiral" model.
 Through conscience, along with meaningful and consistent progress, an upward spiral will result in growth, change, and constant improvement.
 In essence, one is always attempting to integrate and master the principles outlined in The 7 Habits at progressively higher levels at each iteration.
 Subsequent development on any habit will render a different experience and one will learn the principles with a deeper understanding.
 The upward spiral model consists of three parts: learn, commit, do.
-According to Covey, one must be increasingly educating the conscience in order to grow and develop on the upward spiral.
+According to Covey, one must continue consistently educating the conscience with increasing levels in order to grow and develop on the upward spiral.
 The idea of renewal by education will propel one along the path of personal freedom, security, wisdom, and power, says Covey.

 Reception

-The 7 Habits of Highly Effective People has sold more than 40 million copies in 40 languages worldwide, and the audio version has sold 1.5 million copies, and remains one of the best selling nonfiction business books in history.
-In August 2011 Time listed 7 Habits as one of "The 25 Most Influential Business Management Books".

-U.S. President Bill Clinton invited Covey to Camp David to counsel him on how to integrate the book into his presidency.
+At the end of 1994, U.S. President Bill Clinton invited Covey, along with other authors, to Camp David to counsel him on how to integrate the book's ideas into his presidency.

-Abundance mentality

-Covey coined the term abundance mentality, or abundance mindset, a way of thinking in which a person believes there are enough resources and successes to share with others.
-He contrasts it with the scarcity mindset (i.e., destructive and unnecessary competition), which is founded on the idea that if someone else wins or is successful in a situation, it means "you lose", because you are not considering the possibility of all parties "winning" in some way or another in a given situation.
-Individuals having an abundance mentality reject the notion of zero-sum games and are able to celebrate the success of others, rather than feel threatened by them.
-The author contends that the abundance mentality arises from having a high self-worth and security (see habits 1, 2, and 3), and leads to the sharing of profits, recognition and responsibility.
-Similarly, organizations may also apply an abundance mentality when doing business.